© naturepl.com / Richard Du Toit / WWF

 What is wildlife trade and crime?

-Wildlife crime is a major environmental crime, and it encompasses any breach of national, regional, or international legislation that protects wildlife species.
-Hence, it includes illegal wildlife trade, but also illegal killing, poisoning, or poaching of wildlife, as well as the unauthorised alteration or destruction of habitats.
-Examples of wildlife crime in Europe includes exotic pet species illegally taken from their habitats, sturgeons poached for their caviar, birds of prey and large carnivores poisoned.
-Of course, wildlife crime harms the environment, but it also negatively affects security, governance, the economy, and ultimately human lives.
+However, when wildlife trade is conducted unsustainably or illegally, it can contribute to species overexploitation, which is one of the main drivers of biodiversity loss today.
+Wildlife crimes, which encompass any breach of national, regional, or international legislations that protect wildlife species, are direct contributors to species overexploitation.
+These crimes include illegal wildlife trade, but also the illegal killing, poisoning, or poaching of wildlife, as well as the unauthorised alteration or destruction of habitats.
+For example, in Europe this could be the illegal import of wild species as exotic pets or ornamental plants, the poaching of sturgeons for their caviar, or the poisoning of birds of prey and large carnivores.
+In addition to harming the environment, wildlife crimes also negatively affect security, governance, the economy, and ultimately human lives.

 What is the role of the EU?

-As the EU is a single trading bloc, wildlife trade - as all other trade - is governed by EU law.
-In addition, the EU’s voice is influential in international meetings where it can impact on global decisions on wildlife.
+In addition, the EU’s voice is influential in international meetings where it can impact global decisions on wildlife.
 In particular, it is a major player at CITES meetings where it coordinates as one block, commanding 27 votes out of 183 Parties, sponsoring many proposals, and occupying two of the 16 voting seats on the CITES Standing Committee.

-The EU also funds a number of projects within and outside of Europe which support governmental and non-governmental organisations working on wildlife conservation.
+Finally, the EU funds a number of projects within and outside of Europe which support governmental and non-governmental organisations working on wildlife conservation.

 What is happening?